 What Causes Hip Dysplasia?

 Vets agree that a dog’s genetics can play a definite role in whether or not your dog gets hip dysplasia.
 Dogs whose parents had hip dysplasia are much more likely to acquire the disease than other dogs.
 There are other factors also that can put a dog with no genetic history of the disease at risk.
 A dog’s diet and nutrition can play a major role.
 Dogs that are obese have a much higher risk of developing hip dysplasia than healthy dogs.
-Also, dogs that have been starved, abused, or suffered malnutrition are at greater risk.
+Also, dogs that have excessive calcium intake, rapid weight gain, and poorly formulated diets are at increased risk.

 How to recognize the symptoms of hip dysplasia in your dog.

 Dogs of any age can display the symptoms of hip dysplasia.
-Some dogs show symptoms while they are still puppies, while others don’t present symptoms until adulthood or even old age.
+Some dogs show symptoms while they are still puppies, (usually between 6-12 months of age), while others don’t show signs until adulthood or even old age.
 Older dogs are often misdiagnosed as just having arthritis when it is actually hip dysplasia.
 X-rays and other medical tests can tell the difference, so if your dog displays these symptoms, please take the dog to the vet.

 How is Dog Hip Dysplasia Diagnosed?

-A veterinarian can diagnose hip dysplasia with a simple x-ray and physical exam.
+A veterinarian can diagnose hip dysplasia with a simple x-ray of the pelvis and a physical exam.

 What Treatments are available for dogs with Hip Dysplasia?

 There are many different treatments for this disease in dogs.
 Most dogs can be treated non-surgically as long as the disease is discovered before too much damage has occurred to the hip joint.
 It is up to the dog owner to choose which treatments to use for their dog.
 Often a dog requires a combination of treatment options.